moloy900/toolesy/pages/text-tool/online-spelling-grammar-checker.md

       <li><strong>Anyone Who Writes:</strong> From social media posts to formal letters, make sure your writing is clear and correct.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: How accurate is this spelling and grammar checker?</strong><br>
+    <p><strong>How accurate is this spelling and grammar checker?</strong><br>
-      A: Our tool uses advanced algorithms and language databases to provide highly accurate checking.
+      Our tool uses advanced algorithms and language databases to provide highly accurate checking.
 However, for critical documents, we recommend also doing a manual review as automated tools may occasionally miss context-specific errors.</p>

-    <p><strong>Q: What types of errors can this tool detect?</strong><br>
+    <p><strong>What types of errors can this tool detect?</strong><br>
-      A: The tool can detect spelling mistakes, grammar errors, punctuation issues, wrong word usage, style problems, and more.
+      The tool can detect spelling mistakes, grammar errors, punctuation issues, wrong word usage, style problems, and more.
 It covers common issues like their/there/they're, your/you're, its/it's, and many others.</p>

-    <p><strong>Q: Is there a word limit for checking?</strong><br>
+    <p><strong>Is there a word limit for checking?</strong><br>
-      A: You can check very long documents, including entire essays, articles, or reports.
+      You can check very long documents, including entire essays, articles, or reports.
 The tool is designed to handle thousands of words at once.</p>

-    <p><strong>Q: Is my text kept private when I use this tool?</strong><br>
+    <p><strong>Is my text kept private when I use this tool?</strong><br>
-      A: Absolutely.
+      Absolutely.
 All text processing happens locally in your browser.
 Your text is never sent to our servers, meaning we never see, store, or have access to your content.
 It is 100% secure and private.</p>

-    <p><strong>Q: Can I use this tool on my mobile phone?</strong><br>
+    <p><strong>Can I use this tool on my mobile phone?</strong><br>
-      A: Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.</p>
+      Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.</p>

     <h3>Why Choose Our Spelling and Grammar Checker?</h3>
     <p>Our <strong>online spelling and grammar checker</strong> stands out from other tools because of its accuracy, ease of use, and privacy features.
 Unlike many online tools, we don't store your text on our servers - all processing happens in your browser.
 This means your personal documents, emails, and sensitive content remain completely private.
 The tool also works offline once loaded, making it reliable even with unstable internet connections.</p>